iasebsil83/C_Network/README.txt

 This program is a simple utility library that allows you to create and use TCP/UDP networks in IPv4/IPv6 very easily.

-Two programs have been made as a demonstration :
+Two programs have been made as demonstrations :
 > src/1_server.c
 > src/2_client.c

-More information about this library are available in lib/network.c.
+More information about this library is available in lib/network.c.